Fathers Stepping Up

 Fathers Stepping Up!
 Fatherhood Program (FSUF) is an initiative committed to increasing father involvement and restoring the positive influence of men in the lives of their children.

-Using an evidence-based curriculum, FSUF provides a variety of programs and workshops that empower men to take an active, leadership role that improves the overall well-being of their children.
+Using an evidence-based curriculum, FSUF provides a variety of workshops that empower men to take an active, leadership role that improves the overall well-being of their children.
 Also, men gain a circle of support and sense of community.

 Goals of the Program: